Cottonmouth and Dry Mouth: What Are the Signs?

 What Are Some Ways To Relieve Cottonmouth?

-If you’ve decided that your cottonmouth is brought on by some of your daily activities or lifestyle choices, try to cut back to improve your cottonmouth signs and symptoms.
+If you suspect your daily activities or lifestyle choices may be causing your cottonmouth, try to cut back to improve your cottonmouth signs and symptoms.

-Consistently drinking water and staying hydrated through the day can also help relieve cottonmouth, especially during meals.
-An increase in water intake will aid saliva production in your mouth and help you to chew and swallow your food.
+Also, drink water and stay hydrated through the day and during meals to help relieve cottonmouth.
+Increasing your water intake aids saliva production and helps you chew and swallow your food.